ww7/kopia-backup-scripts/Kopia-overview.md

 7. Redudancy:

-    7.1. syncronisation of repository data to multiple storages
+    7.1.
+Syncronisation of repository to multiple storages

-    7.2. files can be often recovered even after partial loss of repository contents, because key index information and repository metadata is stored redundantly to prevent single points of failure
+    7.2.
+Files can be often recovered even after partial loss of repository contents, because key index information and repository metadata is stored redundantly to prevent single points of failure

     7.3.
 Consistency where data structures and algorithms are designed to maintain data consistency even in the event of a hardware failure or software misconfiguration.
 For example: silent data corruption after write, misconfigured or unsupported filesystem, large clock skew.